mrmazakblu/Root-Backup-Helper/README.md

 Script to be used in android termux app

+This process uses "curl" and "git" to sync with files on internet, so an active internet connection is needed.

 Install termux and run these four commands to make sure you have needed termux resources